Wandalen/willbe/doc/version2.eng/concept/ResourceStep.md

  - `forEachDst` - the name of the reflector is specified in the field to indicate the destination directory for the files that will be created by the command.
 The destination directory is selected from the `dst` reflector filter.
  - `upToDate` - a field that sets the ability to restart the command over files that have not changed from the previous construction.
 Accepts two values: `preserve` - do not execute the command if the files have not changed; `rebuild` - execute the command regardless of the changes in the file.
 The default value is `preserve`.

- The `shell` field is present only in the predefined step `predefined.sll` and, therefore, the step can be written through implicit inheritance,which means with the specification of the field `shell` in the resource.
+ The `shell` field is present only in the predefined step `predefined.shell` and, therefore, the step can be written through implicit inheritance,which means with the specification of the field `shell` in the resource.

  ```yaml
  step:                                   # Name of the section